-The number of seroconverters will be stratified by the frequency of screening and the presence and type of resistance at baseline or following seroconversion.
+The analysis will adjust for baseline resistance, renal impairment, and/or other prognostic factors or confounders.
 Moreover descriptive statistics will be used to show the timing and types of signs/symptoms of acute infection before and at seroconversion.

-Additionally, person time exposed to Truvada will be used to describe the timing of seroconversion among the subjects in the study.
+Additionally, person time exposed to Truvada among cases and controls will be used to describe the timing of seroconversion among the subjects in the study.